Lumi-supercomputer/lumi-userguide/docs/accounts/registration.md

     width="560"
     alt="Screenshot of registrationg portal"
   >
-  <figcaption>Registration portal, which is reuiqr</figcaption>
+  <figcaption>MyAccessID Registration portal</figcaption>
 </figure>

 You may also modify the email address, but we recommend to keep your organisational email address.

 The authentication on the portal done with home organisation identity provider, which can be selected from the list.
-In case that is not possible please contact LUST team https://lumi-supercomputer.eu/user-support/need-help/account/ with the error message and you may also contact your identity provider directly.
+In case that is not possible please [contact LUST team](https://lumi-supercomputer.eu/user-support/need-help/account/) with the error message and you may also contact your identity provider directly.

 Accessing LUMI will happend with ssh key pair.
 After registering the key, there can be couple of hours delay until it is sychronised.